 but there are many to choose from.

 As for how high an SPF you need, the jury is still out.
 There has been much debate recently about the efficacy of anything higher than SPF 50, and I tend to agree.
 This article explains some of the new rules about sunscreen claims.
-I try to stay in the 30-45 SPF range for my face, neck and hands.
+I try to stay in the 30-45 SPF range for my face and neck.

 So are we clear here?